ASCOMInitiative/AlpycaDevice/README.md

-# AlpycaDevice - Python 3.7+ Alpaca Device Framework and Templates
+# AlpycaDevice - Python Alpaca Device Framework and Templates

 <img align="right" width="210" height="166" hspace="20" vspace="20" src="https://ascom-standards.org/alpyca/readme-assets/AlpacaLogo210.png">

-This project is a  lightweight framework for a device driver that supports the Alpaca protocol and ASCOM Standards.
-It implements a basic Rotator device that is structured in a way that the Rotator-specific API endpoint implementations can be easily replaced with an API endpoints implementation for any ASCOM device.
-Templates for all ASCOM device types are provided.
+This project is a lightweight Python framework for a device driver that supports the Alpaca protocol and ASCOM Standards.
+It implements a basic Rotator device with a simple simulation for Conform tests.
+**Templates for all ASCOM device types are provided**.
 The "boiler plate" logic remains the same for any device.

+## Incomplete Update (May 31, 2023) *Incomplete - Needs templates and docs updated.* Result of premature merge of my development branch into the master.
+Oops.
+Will have this out by week's end

-## 30-May-2023 These are for 0.1, and 0.3 experimental is now on the master branch
+## 30-May-2023 Doc and Video are for 0.1, and 0.3 experimental is now on the master branch

 ## [Alpyca Device Full Documentation](https://ascom-standards.org/alpycadevice/)